dan-nagle/h2m/README.txt

 interactively.
 Other options will be ignored.
 Do not use tilde expansion, ie "~/Documents", in interactively specified paths.

+-download_cmake		Requests that CMake be downloaded and installed.
+This will likely require administrator privledges.
+Alternately, CMake can be downloaded from https://cmake.org/download/ as a binary release (not automated by this script.)
+The default directory if none is specified is ./cmake_dir.

+-download_cmake_dir	Option to specify the absolute or relative path to the desired download location for CMake.
+CMake files will be extracted into the CMake subdirectory of this directory.
+This option will be ignored if -download_cmake is not specified.

 -download	Requests that LLVM and Clang be downloaded and built.
+The default directory if none is specified is ./clang-llvm

 -download_dir [path]	Option to specify the directory where Clang and LLVM will be downloaded and built if -download is specified.